2024–25 Young Lions F.C. season

-The 2024–25 season is Young Lions; 21st consecutive season in the top flight of Singapore football and in the Singapore Premier League.
-The club will also compete in the Singapore Cup.
+The 2024–25 season was Young Lions' 21st consecutive season in the top flight of Singapore football and in the Singapore Premier League.
+The club also competed in the Singapore Cup.

 Season review

 Pre-season

 The 2024–25 Singapore Premier League season will be the first season to be played having a two-year schedule where Young Lions participated in the 2024 interim pre-season tournament from 24 February until 19 April.
 The interim pre-season tournament ensure that the players are adequately prepared for an extended new season that will span nearly 12 months.
 Young Lions managed to get an impressive records of wins where they had a 3 winning streak against Geylang International (5–2), Tanjong Pagar United (5–1) and Hougang United (3–2) and also drawing against Balestier Khalsa (1–1).
 Young Lions than play against Malaysia Super League club, Kuching City which is helms by former Young Lions head coach, Aidil Sharin Sahak on 24 March 2024 at the Geylang Training Centre in a move to improve the squad which is mostly compromise of young players.
 Young Lions lost 3–0 to the Malaysian side.